-During Apple’s fall event, the company announced Fitness+, a new subscription service with deep integration with Apple Watch that will be available later year this on iPhone, iPad, and Apple TV for $9.99/month or $79.99/year.
+During Apple’s fall event, the company announced Fitness+, a new subscription service with deep integration with Apple Watch that became available on December 14th, 2020.

 It should sound very familiar if you’re an Apple fan.
 There are less expensive computers that often have more powerful hardware than the Mac.
 There are often phones that have similar functionality to the iPhone for less money.
 Apple fans pay a premium for the tightly integrated experience with Apple devices, just like Peloton customers do with Peloton hardware.

 With Fitness+, Apple is offering on-demand classes with a variety of workouts with a team of trainers.
 It’ll have workouts in the Activity app show the watch metrics on the screen, and offer Apple Music integration (similar to Peloton), but outside of that, it’s really just video-based workout content.
 It also lacks the live classes that are very popular with Peloton fans.